Operation: Wuppertal

 The nightfighter of the Luftwaffe and the anti-aircraft units managed to bring down some 33 heavy bombers most during the outbound part of the operation.

-ED858 was intercepted and shot down at 01:24 hrs by Hptm.
-Werner Hoffman (shown right) of 4./NJG5 on detachment from 4/NJG1, his 6th claim of the war.
+ED858 was claimed by Hptm.
+Werner Hoffmann (Shown below) of 4./NJG5 on detachment from 4./NJG1, his 6th Abschuss and the first of two claims this night, 3km SW of Erkelenz at 5.300 m at 01:24 hrs.
 The Lancaster crashed inn the village of Spiel close to the village of Titz.
 All the crew were killed and understood to have been buried initially in the Cologne Military cemetery.

 Later a team from the Missing Research and Enquiry Unit post war confirmed that only 3 of the crew graves could be positively identified.
 The remaining 4 members although known to have been buried within the Cologne Cemetery could not have a positive identification made and consequently their graves have had to have graves marked as 'Unidentified Airman of WW2".
 Relatives were informed of this in 1948 but that their names would be placed on the Runnymede Memorial.